2026

 21.

-gDesign of Suspension Culture System with Bubble Sparging
+Culture System with Bubble Sparging for Human Induced

 22.

-Shun Fujimoto, and Masahiro Kino-oka: gThe Impact of Initial
+Shun Fujimoto, and Masahiro Kino-oka: Effect of Initial Seeding Density on Cell

 23.